outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-09-19-my-favourite-questions.md

 - Where are you at with this?
 - Where do you need to get to by the end of the session?
 - What's your vision for the future?
+- How will we know you got what you need from this conversation?

 ## From My Coach
 - What intention would you like to set for this session?